 Are you thinking about getting the Chase Sapphire Reserve but not sure if it’s worth the $450 annual fee?
-This Chase Sapphire Reserve review will help you understand why it’s one of the best travel credit cards 2018 and a true gem if you travel on a regular basis.
+This Chase Sapphire Reserve review will help you understand why it’s one of the best travel credit cards of 2019 and a true gem if you travel on a regular basis.
 Here are six reasons why you should get the Chase Sapphire Reserve as your next travel credit card.

 Chase Sapphire Reserve Review

 What do the following travel loyalty programs have in common?

 - World of Hyatt

 Besides having some of the most affordable award travel options, they are all Chase Ultimate Rewards travel partners, plus nine additional airline and hotel loyalty programs.

 You can transfer your Ultimate Rewards points on a 1:1 basis in 1,000 point increments to any of the Ultimate Rewards travel partners.
 Many Sapphire Reserve cardholders consider the 1:1 point transfers the most valuable benefit.

 Redeeming your points for award travel directly through Chase already makes them worth 1.5 cents each for all award travel–most travel credit cards only value each point at one cent each–but transferring your points and booking your travel directly from the airline can easily make your points worth 2 cents each or more!